-These cults were an important part of life in the ancient Mediterranean world, but their practices were shrouded in secrecy, and much has remained unclear until now.
-What participants did, and what they actually experienced, should be central to our understanding.
+These cults were an important part of life in the ancient Mediterranean world, but their actual practices were shrouded in secrecy, and much of what they were about has remained unclear until now.
+The earliest modern works on mystery cults emphasized their perceived relationship with Christianity, as both were concerned with hopes for the afterlife.
+More recent work has tended to follow this interest in doctrines rather than practices.
+But it is what participants did, and what they actually experienced, that should be central to our understanding.

-Richly illustrated and clearly written, this is a significant contribution to the study of these cults, but is also accessible to a general readership.
+Richly illustrated and clearly written, it is a significant contribution to the study of these cults, but it is also accessible to a general readership.
 More than any other book on ancient religion, it allows the reader to understand what it was like to participate in these life-transforming religious events.

 'In the course of a wonderfully, and intelligently, illustrated 250 pages, Bowden debunks an impressive number of myths about ancient mystery religions'